anders-erik/andegraph/project/Log.md

 - Previously, js-modules had a very flay hierarcy.
 Modules/files were organized by function. (extractDOM, updateDom, etc.)
 - Now, It is organized by app-part/comomponent. (e.g. sourcing/sourcefind, sourcing/sourceview, etc.)
 - The function for a particular action is contained within the folder of a particular component. (events, update DOM, etc. are providied by component.
 Update/extract-commends are exposed to the rest of the app for cross-component manipulation)
-- I tries to improve fetch-structure.
-I'm still not sure how to implement it the best.
+- I tried to improve fetch-structure.
+I'm still not sure how to implement it properly.
 But remember to just try making it fetch well.
 Nothing else!
-- No Additional Features were added today, only refzctoring.
+- No Additional Features were added today, only refactoring.
 	- TODO:
 		- complete review
 		- finally add shards